Skyscanner/backpack-ios/Backpack-SwiftUI/FieldSet/README.md

 FieldSet is a component which wraps its content (view) and optionally adds a title, description and error label (depending on the field's state) around it.

 Supported states are Default, and Error.
-The states are dispatched to the wrapped view.
-The wrapped view must conform to `BPKFieldSetContentView` to ensure it can handle the dispatched state.
+The states are dispatched to the wrapped view through the .environment modifier.

 ## BPKFieldSet